Espayne History, Family Crest & Coats of Arms

 Early History of the Espayne family

 This web page shows only a small excerpt of our Espayne research.
-Another 75 words (5 lines of text) are included under the topic Early Espayne History in all our PDF Extended History products and printed products wherever possible.
+Another 38 words (3 lines of text) covering the years 1591, 1659, 1591 and 1620 are included under the topic Early Espayne History in all our PDF Extended History products and printed products wherever possible.

 Espayne Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Espaigne, Espayne, Espain, Espaine, Espinay, Espineto, Espiney, Epinay, Spineto, Espagne, Lespagnol, Lespagnou, Lespagneau, Lespagnol, Lepagneux and many more.

 Early Notables of the Espayne family (pre 1700)

-Migration of the Espayne family to the New World and Oceana
+Migration of the Espayne family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Espayne or a variant listed above were: bearers of the name who came to North America from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..